bids-standard/bids-specification/src/modality-specific-files/physiological-and-other-continuous-recordings.md

 electrocardiogram, respiratory movement measured with a respiration belt, gas concentration, eye-tracking, or head-motion parameters estimated by the MRI scanner, SHOULD use `_physio.<tsv.gz|json>` pairs.
-The following recordings MAY be encoded with specific data columns and metadata fields, as described in section
+We recommend to encode the following recordings with specific data columns and metadata fields, as described in section
 [Specific Physiological Signal Types](#specific-physiological-signal-types) below, and its subsections: